 All of this gets managed on the backend where you adjust the appearance.
 For example, you can brand your Payment tab to show the types of payment forms you accept.

-I enjoy how the plugin separates each employee, because one worker might want to go in and print out there daily appointments without seeing appointments from other people in the business.
+It’s pleasant to see how the plugin separates each employee because one worker might want to go in and print out their daily appointments without seeing appointments from other people in the business.

 Coupons and Notifications

 Your customers punch a coupon code into the payment area whenever one is available.
 The merchant goes to the Coupons tab to create and manage them.
 It’s pretty darn simple, seeing as how you just generate a code, select a discount, specify how many times it can be used and which service it can be used for.

 Finally, a huge part of any booking system involves notifications.
 The free Bookly plugin has SMS text notifications and the premium version has both SMS and email.
 A few default emails are provided, but the editor allows for full editing along with tags for pulling items like customer names, phone numbers, and websites.

 We hope you found this detailed Bookly review helpful.
 Overall, we like Bookly for companies that aren’t keen on spending thousands of dollars on a customized booking or appointment system.
 This generally means small to mid-sized businesses such as hair salons, law firms, restaurants, personal trainers, medical professionals, consultants, hotels, and event planners.
 The $89 premium version should be considered for all of these companies since you gain access to eCommerce functionality, Google Calendar syncing, reports, coupons, and email reminders for your customers.

 However, the free version serves as a nice test, and some smaller companies might be just fine with the tools.

 If you have any questions about this Bookly plugin review, or if you’ve used the plugin in the past, share your thoughts in the comments section below.